ptbyrne/app-store-connect-mcp-server/README.md

 A Model Context Protocol (MCP) server for interacting with the App Store Connect API.
 This server provides tools for managing apps, beta testers, bundle IDs, devices, app metadata, and capabilities in App Store Connect.

+> **Note:** This is a fork of [Joshua Riley's app-store-connect-mcp-server](https://github.com/JoshuaRileyDev/app-store-connect-mcp-server).
+I've been actively maintaining and extending this fork with additional features including App Store Version management, localization tools, and enhanced beta feedback capabilities.

+> **API Note:** This MCP server wraps Apple's [App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi), which Apple actively updates (currently at v4.2 as of December 2025).
+This server implements a subset of available endpoints and may not include the latest API features.
+Contributions are welcome!

 [![Install MCP Server](https://cursor.com/deeplink/mcp-install-dark.svg)](https://cursor.com/install-mcp?name=app-store-connect&config=JTdCJTIyY29tbWFuZCUyMiUzQSUyMm5weCUyMC15JTIwYXBwc3RvcmUtY29ubmVjdC1tY3Atc2VydmVyJTIyJTdE)

 ## Overview